pantheon-systems/documentation/source/content/guides/wordpress-developer/06-wordpress-cron.md

 ### Free Services

-You will need a service that calls a URL at regular intervals after disabling WP-Cron, if you want more granular control over when Cron runs.
+You must have a service that calls a URL at regular intervals after disabling WP-Cron, if you want more granular control over when Cron runs.
 The easiest way to do this is to set up an account with a free cron service:

 - [EasyCron](https://www.easycron.com/)
 - [Set Cron Job](https://www.setcronjob.com/)
 - [cron-job](https://cron-job.org/en/)

-Any of the above services will get the job done.
-Disabling WP-Cron turns off the automatic checking and calling of the `wp-cron.php` script.
-You will now have to call that URL yourself using one of the services above.
+Any of the above services will work.
+You can disable WP-Cron, but this also turns off automatic checks and calls to the `wp-cron.php` script.
+You must call that URL yourself using one of the services above.
 Most services only require the following setup:

 1. Set up an account.

 1. Set up a job that calls `https://exampledomain.tld/wp-cron.php?doing_wp_cron`.

 You might have the ability to set up multiple jobs at different times depending on the service you use.
 Creating a single job that calls your site's `wp-cron.php` script every 15 minutes is all you should need.
-WP-Cron will take care of the rest.
-You will need to adjust your job if you create new schedules that need to run more frequently than every 15 minutes.
+You must adjust your job if you create new schedules that need to run more frequently than every 15 minutes.

 <Alert title="Note" type="info">